Don’t Call Us Unhealthy!!!

 As far as awareness, many aren’t sure what truly defines health or is an un-healthy state for them.

-Un-healthy doesn’t start with diabetes, obesity, heart disease or cancers.
+Un-healthy doesn’t start with diabetes, obesity, heart disease or cancers; it is a symptom of disconnect with self.